byuids-resumes/Resume-Wright/docs/index.md

 __Hangar Marketing__, Rexburg, Idaho

 - Researched analytics using Google Analytics and Google Search Console to rank website on first page for specific keywords
-- Investigated specific keywords using Google Keyword Planner to implement into websites to have them rank higher on search engines
+- Investigated specific keywords using Google Keyword Planner to implement into websites and have them rank higher on search engines

 ### Experiential Learning Projects